rahul-sb/EIT/ReadMe.md

 http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2549-8-bit-AVR-Microcontroller-ATmega640-1280-1281-2560-2561_datasheet.pdf

-## How to run code?
+## How to run Arduino code?

-Copy and paste the contents of "/lib" to "C:\Users\user-name\Documents\Arduino\libraries\EIT" and then upload the "main.ino" in "/src" folder to Arduino.
+Copy and paste the contents of "/lib" to "C:\Users\user-name\Documents\Arduino\libraries\" and then upload the "EIT.ino" in "/Arduino/src/EIT" folder to Arduino.

-To understand the code structure see UML diagram in "/docs" folder.
+## How to run Matlab code?

+Specify the necessary settings in all the files in "Matlab/Settings/".
+Make sure EIDORS v3.9.1 or above is installed.
+Run the "main.m" code in "Matlab/Main"